scottyschup/ruby-curriculum/projects/w1d3-mastermind.md

 ## Suggestions

-* You might want a `Code` class.
-You might want a `Code::parse` class method to parse user input.
-You might want a `Code::random` method to generate a random code sequence.
+I wrote a `Code` and a `Game` class.
+My `Code` class represented a sequence of four pegs.
+The `Game` kept track of how many turns has passed, the correct `Code`, prompt the user for input.

+I wrote a `Code::random` class method which builds a `Code` instance with random peg colors.
+I also wrote a `Code::parse(input)` method that took a user input string like `"RGBY"` and built a `Code` object.
+I made code objects for both (1) the secret code and (2) the user's guess of the code.
+I wrote methods like `Code#exact_matches(other_code)` and `Code#near_matches(other_code)`.

-* You might want a `Game` class.
-This could keep track of the number of turns and have methods for reading user input and printing output.
+I also wrote a `Game` class.
+This keeps track of the number of turns and have methods for reading user input and printing output.

 [wiki-mastermind]: http://en.wikipedia.org/wiki/Mastermind_(game)